Ford Puma - Practicality, comfort and boot space

 The Puma manages to maintain decent passenger space, despite its sloping roofline.
 Room up front is very good, while the rear bench is an acceptable size.

 Passenger space in the rear is compromised when compared with a Renault Captur.
 Passengers in the back sit higher up, which brings your legs back towards the seat base, so although there’s enough space overall, the seating position might not be as comfortable.

 A boot of 456 litres is on-par with competitors in this class, and there’s virtually no lip to get over, so awkward items shouldn’t be too tricky to load.
 In comparison, the Peugeot 2008 offers 434 litres of boot space and the Renault Captur 12 litres less than that, although the Captur has an ace up its sleeve in the form of a sliding rear bench seat.
 When the bench is pushed all the way forward it frees up a 536-litre capacity.

 One area where Ford has been rather clever is in the Puma‘s adjustable boot floor with the so-called ‘Megabox’ hidden storage area beneath.
 This is a 68-litre plastic compartment that you can use to store muddy boots or wet clothes, for example.
 It also has a drain plug so you can hose it out.
 Plus, Ford claims that using the MegaBox allows you to stand a golf bag upright in the Puma’s boot.

 In this review

-- 1Ford Puma reviewThe Ford Puma is back - the small, sporty coupe is now a stylish, practical compact SUV that’s good to drive but lacks cabin space.
+- 1Ford Puma reviewThe Ford Puma is a stylish, practical compact SUV that’s good to drive, but lacks cabin space

-- 4Interior, design and technologyThe Ford Puma has a familiar cabin design and good levels of standard kit, but overall quality can’t match rivals.
+- 4Interior, design and technologyThe Ford Puma has a familiar cabin design and good levels of standard kit, but overall quality isn't a match for some rivals